lukewickens1989/student-directory/README.md

 The student directory script allows you to manage the list of students enrolled at 'Villains Academy'.

 ## How To Use
-1. Open the irb/pry shell in the Terminal
-2. Type: 'ruby directory.rb'
+1. Type: 'ruby directory.rb' in Terminal.